janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2017-02.md

-# This Month In Atomist - 2017 January
+# This Month In Atomist - 2017 February

 ## News from the [Atomist Slack channels](https://atomist-community.slack.com)